Lod

-Lod is an ancient city, and Neolithic remains have been discovered there.
-It is mentioned few times in the Hebrew Bible and in the New Testament.
-Between the 5th century BCE and up until the late Roman period, the city was a prominent center for Jewish scholarship and trade.
+Lod has been inhabited since at least the Neolithic period.
+It is mentioned a few times in the Hebrew Bible and in the New Testament.
+Between the 5th century BCE and up until the late Roman period, it was a prominent center for Jewish scholarship and trade.
 Around 200 CE, the city became a Roman colony and was renamed Diospolis (Διόσπολις).
-Christian tradition identifies Lod as the 4th century martyrdom site of Saint George; the Greek Orthodox Church of Saint George located in the city is believed to house his remains.
+Tradition identifies Lod as the 4th century martyrdom site of Saint George; the Church of Saint George and Mosque of Al-Khadr located in the city is believed to have housed his remains.

 Following the Arab conquest of the Levant, Lod served as the capital of Jund Filastin; however, a few decades later, the seat of power was transferred to Ramla, and Lod slipped in importance.
-Under Crusader rule, the city was a diocese of the Latin rite and it remains a titular see to this day.
+Under Crusader rule, the city was a Catholic diocese of the Latin Church and it remains a titular see to this day.

 Lod underwent a major change in its population in the mid-20th century.
-Exclusively Palestinian Arab in 1947, Lod was part of the area designated for an Arab state in the United Nations Partition Plan for Palestine; however, in July 1948, the city was occupied by the Israel Defense Forces, and most of its Arab inhabitants were expelled in the 1948 Palestinian expulsion from Lydda and Ramle.
+Exclusively Palestinian Arab in 1947, Lod was part of the area designated for an Arab state in the United Nations Partition Plan for Palestine; however, in July 1948, the city was occupied by the Israel Defense Forces, and most of its Arab inhabitants were expelled in the Palestinian expulsion from Lydda and Ramle.
 The city was largely resettled by Jewish immigrants, most of them expelled from Arab countries.

 Today, Lod is one of Israel's mixed cities, with an Arab population of 30%.
 Lod is one of Israel's major transportation hubs.
 The main international airport, Ben Gurion Airport, is located 8 km (5 miles) north of the city.
 The city is also a major railway and road junction.